What Is Content Curation?

 And your first step is to find the highlight that you can feature in your content curation posts.
 Here’s how.

-These two content marketing tools are like search engines designed for content curators.
+This content marketing tool is like a search engine designed for content curators.

-To use these helpful content curation tools, type in a topic.
+To use this helpful content curation tool, type in a topic.

 And then, sort through the results.